petersieg/wii_homebrew/README.md

 (Pong is maybe also coming from: https://github.com/flightcrank/pong)

-Using devkitpro wii-dev under IMac 2010 27" none Metal GPU with OCLP Ventura.
+Using devkitpro wii-dev under IMac 2010 27" none Metal GPU with OCLP Sonoma.

 Pre requisit: To get the Xcode command line tools run `xcode-select --install` from Terminal.